cheqd/cheqd-node/docs/setup-and-configure/interactive/interactive-installer.md

 ## Installation process

-By default, oru target platform already has `python3` under the hood and no additional packages are needed and other preparation steps.
+By default, our target platform already has `python3` under the hood and no additional packages are needed and other preparation steps.

 For running installer the next command can be used: